capstone-job-market-analysis/job-market-analysis/README.md

 [(Back to top)](#table-of-contents)

-- Question 1: How has the job market in Texas been affected by the COVID-19 pandemic?
+1. How has the job market in Texas been affected by the COVID-19 pandemic?

-- Question 2: Were different industries affect by the covid-19 pandemic?
+2. Were groups of industries affected similarly?
+3. Were certain demographic subgroups affected disproportionately?

 ### Pipeline Stages Breakdown